JSON-ms/www/docs/interface.md

   # Set the title of your admin panel, which will be displayed prominently in the toolbar.
   title: Title of your admin panel

-  # Add copyright text that will appear at the bottom of the sidebar, providing legal information or branding.
-  copyright: Brand © 2025 - All rights reserved

-  # Specify a URL for a logo image that will be displayed alongside the title, enhancing the visual identity of your panel.
+  # (Optional) Specify a URL for a logo image that will be displayed alongside the title, enhancing the visual identity of your panel.
   logo: https://json.ms/favicon.ico

-  # Specify a URL of a JSON.ms compatible website that you can preview while you work on your data.
+  # (Optional) Specify a URL of a JSON.ms compatible website that you can preview while you work on your data.
   preview: https://demo.json.ms
 ```
 These settings allows to create an admin panel that aligns with your brand and user experience goals.